A SHORT HISTORY OF NSWALC

 The LALCs appointed two representatives to the RALC.
 Each RALC then nominated one representative to form NSWALC's Governing Council.

-As 1984 progressed other Regional representatives joined the Council, increasing its size to thirteen elected representatives, and replacing the interim members.
+As 1984 progressed, other Regional representatives joined the Council, increasing its size to 13 elected representatives, replacing the interim members.

 Throughout that year and in 1985, Tom Winters was the elected Chairperson, Delia Lowe, the Secretary, and Gavin Andrews was elected Treasurer.